-This syllabus represents my current plans and objectives.
+\This syllabus represents my current plans and objectives for this course.
 However, as we go through the semester, those plans may change, as necessary, to enhance the learning and exchange of information.
 Any/all changes will be communicated and discussed with the class prior to occurring.
+Email will be my primary communication outside of the classroom; it is imperative that you read emails and respond when necessary-just as you would be expected to do in a real-life working environment.